DavidTai92/Monte-Carlo-Simulation-AI-Clinic-/README.md

-In this assignment, I am tasked to create a spreadsheet modelling using monte carlo situation.
-The purpose is to identify which will be the most optimial options for decision-making.
+In this assignment, I am tasked to find the most optimal options for the business owner for their AI clinic.
+Requirement is as follow:

 The AI Pre-diagnosis system is an integration of medical devices with Artificial Intelligence (AI).
 It can produce a comprehensive medical report within one minute.